 If you have questions or want more information, ask your doctor or pharmacist.

 - NICOTROL Inhaler helps you quit smoking by reducing your urge to smoke.
 Success in quitting with nicotine replacement therapy (such as NICOTROL Inhaler) usually involves behavior change.

 - Your doctor may adjust the number of Inhaler cartridges during the first few weeks.
 As your body adjusts to not smoking, your doctor will either tell you to stop using the Inhaler or slowly reduce the dose.

 - People who use Nicotrol Inhaler with a comprehensive behavioral smoking cessation program are more successful in quitting smoking.
 This program can include support groups, counseling or specific behavior change techniques.

 - Side Effects: Many people experience mild irritation of the mouth or throat and cough when they first use the Nicotrol Inhaler.
 Most people get used to these effects in a short time.
 Stomach upset may also occur.

 - Because you are already addicted to the nicotine in cigarettes, it is possible to stay dependent on the lower dose of nicotine found in the Nicotrol Inhaler.
 It is important to use the Inhaler for only as long as directed by your doctor to overcome your nicotine addiction and smoking habit.

 WARNINGS: Read before using NICOTROL Inhaler

 - Nicotine overdose can occur.
 If symptoms of overdose occur, call a doctor or Poison Control Center immediately.
-Overdose symptoms include: bad headaches, dizziness, upset stomach, drooling, vomiting, diarrhea, cold sweat, blurred vision, hearing difficulties, mental confusion, weakness and fainting.
+Overdose symptoms include: bad headaches, dizziness, upset stomach, drooling, vomiting, diarrhea, cold sweat, weak and irregular pulse, blurred vision, hearing difficulties, mental confusion, weakness and fainting.